tjaditya/adityatj.github.io/cfd-car-geometry.md

 - skewness
 - cell aspect ratios

-The final mesh satisfied recommended quality thresholds for steady-state external aerodynamics using **simpleFoam**.
-While not optimized for precise aerodynamic coefficient prediction, the mesh was verified to be suitable for studying flow patterns, separation behavior, and wake structure.
-Mesh diagnostics were reviewed directly from OpenFOAM mesh quality reports rather than relying on visual inspection alone.
+The mesh met quality requirements for steady-state external aerodynamics with **simpleFoam**.
+Although not designed for accurate force prediction, it was sufficient for qualitative analysis of flow separation and wake structure, as verified through OpenFOAM mesh quality diagnostics.

 ![CFD mesh visualization](/assets/projects/cfd/results/mesh-1.png)